spencerT101/PDA_Dynamic_and_Static_Testing/part_1_docs/testing_task_1.md

 class CardGame:

 # Incorrect syntax in IF statement.
 It should be 'card.value == 1:'
+#Incorrect syntax for ELSE statement, needs a semi colon.
   def check_for_ace(self, card):
     if card.value = 1:
       return True